djplaner/memex/share/blog/2021/exploring-drons-definition-of-educational-technology.md

 ### Integration (e.g. LTI) is a limited form of assembly

-### Soft / Hard pendulum

-### Focused on phenomena, not assembly

-Hear about academics not being digitally fluent and academics not having teaching qualifications.
-A lot of what institutions do are focused on addressing those two issues.
-The trouble is that quality learnign and teaching is an assembly of both.
-Issues which focus on the phenomena that need to be assembled for quality learning and

-Qualifications in both and I find it hard (perhaps saying more about me, but perhaps it's more)

-**Link to ellis and goodyear work**

-### Focused on goals, not on how to get there

-Standards and strategic plans and assume project management will get you there

-There should be more modularisation.
-More blended learning.

 ### The difficulty of scale

 Resort of project maanagement and hard technologies
-### The hard to soft pendulum

-The noticable swinging between hard technologies and soft.
-### Soft, hard, the difficulty and constraint of assembly

-A path dependent future

-- Digital platforms seek to limit/control assembly
-- Being of the Web is better for assembly

 ## References